For 3-years old through School-Aged Children

 If you’d like to learn more about Intensive Play Therapy for your child, please reach out to join the waitlist.
 I look forward to connecting with you and working together to help your child through their challenges.

 Are you ready for a change?

 If so, I would love to connect with you and your child.
-Please use the ‘Schedule Consultation’ below to schedule a free phone consultation for parents.
+I am wait-listing potential clients.
+Please use the ‘Join Waitlist’ button below and I will contact you with next steps.